How to use dry shampoo for volume

 Using dry shampoo for volume on wet hair:

-Why it works: When you use dry shampoo on oily strands, it sops up excess grease.
+While you typically reach for the stuff a few days after a blowout, you probably haven’t tried it on just-washed hair.
+When you use dry shampoo on oily strands, it sops up excess grease.
 When you apply it to still-wet hair, it binds to each strand, thereby increasing the diameter of each one.
 (Hence, increasing the volume.)
 Unlike other volume-building styling products (like gel or mousse), dry shampoo doesn’t have any hold to it.

 RELATED: A Smart (and Speedy) Way to Curl Your Hair on the Go